goFrendiAsgard/zaruba/docs/core-concept/README.md

 * `ZARUBA_BIN` Location of your Zaruba executable binary.
 Default to `${HOME}/.zaruba/zaruba`.
 * `ZARUBA_SHELL` The shell zaruba used to execute shell scripts.
 Default to `bash`.
 * `ZARUBA_SCRIPTS` List of zaruba scripts that are going to be available from everywhere.
 Use colon (`:`) to separate the scripts.

+# Understanding Project

+Please visit [project documentation](./project/README.md) to learn more about zaruba's project.